|RETURN TO CATALOG TABLE OF CONTENTS|

 It has been, and will continue to be, the policy of Harford Community College that all students, employees, applicants, and other persons dealing with the College will do so in an atmosphere that is free from discrimination on the basis of race, color, religion, sex, national origin, age, status as an individual with a disability, veteran, sexual orientation, gender identity or expression, marital status, genetic information or any other status protected by law.
 This policy includes, but is not limited to, decisions about recruitment, hiring, training, promotion, compensation, benefits, transfers, social or recreational programs, academic opportunities and enrollment.

-As part of its commitment to non-discrimination and equal employment opportunity, the College prohibits harassment of any kind.
-The College will not tolerate harassment by anyone—supervisors, other employees, students, contractors, or other persons under control of the College.
+As part of its commitment to equal employment opportunity, the College prohibits harassment of any kind.
+The College will not tolerate harassment by anyone - supervisors, other employees, students, contractors, or other persons under control of the College.

 While every student, employee and visitor retains the right to file an external complaint when he or she believes unfair practices have occurred, Harford Community College provides an internal procedure for addressing such grievances.